 For example, the City of Farmington in New Mexico has made building new bicycle and pedestrian infrastructure a priority.
 According to Traffic Engineering Administrator Isaac BlueEyes, before each road paving, overlay or improvement project, the City checks right-of-way and pavement widths to see if there might be room for bicycle lanes.
 The City often finds room for bike lanes because many of their streets are oversized for the existing traffic.

 In addition to making it safer for bicyclists and pedestrians, officials have found that narrower driving lanes result in less speeding and lane swerving as well as fewer traffic accidents.
 A recent project to remove existing striping and restripe a critical connecting street cost just $4 per ft. ($8,000 for 2,000 ft. of road).

 Minneapolis has found similar opportunities to repurpose auto lanes for people walking and biking; including temporary conditions through their pandemic response (snapshot in the image below), and also permanently with projects such as the historic 10th Avenue SE Bridge rehabilitation.
 The new bridge deck reduced the number of auto lanes from four to two while widening the bicycle lanes and sidewalks.
 A new curb between the bicycle lanes and auto lanes has further increased comfort and safety for the 1,500+ people who bike or walk across the bridge over the Mississippi River each day.

-The 2018 Benchmarking Report on Bicycling and Walking (published every two years) reports that bicyclist and pedestrian fatalities "may be reduced through proactive infrastructure, policy, education and other community investments in bicycling and walking."
+The 2022 Benchmarking Bike Networks reports that bicyclist and pedestrian fatalities may be reduced through proactive infrastructure, policy, education, and other community investments in bicycling and walking.
 Here are four of the many examples representing how: